 The maximum wage subsidy offered through this program is $5,712.00 for each youth/job.

-The present application process is for Summer 2019 jobs.
-The first eligible date of work is April 1, 2019.
+The first eligible date of work for the 2019 summer program is April 1, 2019.
 The last eligible date of work is August 30, 2019.

 Work terms can be variable, lasting between 4-16 weeks in duration.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 All questions on how to apply should be directed to your Regional Project Managers: https://www.cpra.ca/contact

 National Program Manager: